Prajwal5180/CAF-Secure-Methodology/05-network-management-and-monitoring-revisited-flow-logs-and-traffic-analytics.md

 1. From the **Most frequent L7 protocols** page, you can explore more about the ports and their ranging.

     ![l7](/images1/l7proto.png)

-    > **Congratulations** on completing the lab!
-Now, it's time to validate it.
-Here are the steps:
-    > - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.
-    > - Hit the Validate button for the corresponding task.
-If you receive a success message, you can proceed to the next task.
-    > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-    > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
-We are available 24/7 to help you out.

 ## **Summary**